 Once a topic has been chosen the designs of EMS symposia has been guided by a process that begins with a review of existing research and conversations with recognized authorities to define its scope and the relative priority of the questions it will seek to answer.
 The programme continues to develop as participants are selected and invited and help shape the agenda.

 The first four symposia ran for two and a half days, the fifth and sixth and seventh a half day longer.
 Each began with a full-length lecture that surveyed the ground to be covered.
 Other sessions were conversational.
 The final sessions on the second and third days were panel discussions with active chairing in which participants, took stock of progress.
-The final panel, on the fourth day produced outline findings and recommendations for subsequent refinement in the Report on the symposium.
+The final panel produced outline findings and recommendations for subsequent refinement in the Report on the symposium.

 Communications and Outreach Processes

 Assuming that, by the end of the symposium there is a story to be told the EMS seeks to translate ideas to actions using different means to reach different audiences including the public at large, opinion shapers, decision takers and policy makers.
 Outcomes can include questions as well as answers and the EMS has collaborated with other academic initiatives at Green Templeton College on issues that require additional research to provide a basis for sound policies.

 Immediately after each symposium (usually the next day) the EMS issues a Press Release.
 Necessarily brief, it focusses on selected highlights and is distributed worldwide.
 Over the next several weeks the EMS works with participants (on the basis of agreements reached with them before and during the symposium) on articles, OpEd pieces and letters to editors for print and on-line publication.
 Radio and television interviews and discussions, some recorded during the symposium (but not in sessions) are also used.
 All media engagements are listed on the press and media pages on the website.